The New Jerusalem—A Pattern for Living—The Gems as Viewed Through the Breastplate

 — Mark 4:24

-We hear Jacob's prophecy to both Simeon and Levi was "Simeon and Levi are brethren" Levi means attached or associated with.
-Hearing and obedience are brothers that are attached and work together.
+Jacob's prophecy to both Simeon and Levi was "Simeon and Levi are brethren" Hearing connected with obedience are brothers that are attached and work together.

 Tying this together with our other tribe names beginning with Judah, We praise (Judah) Him with what we say, we offer ourselves to Him in sacrificial service (Issachar), our thoughts abiding (Zebulun) in Him, we behold (Reuben) Him and now we listen (Simeon) to Him. with the attachment (Levi) of obedience.